Pappulab/simprep/README.md

 -------------
 Below are a couple of things you may wish to consider when running simprep

-* Getting the correct salt concentration *entirly* depends on YOU setting FMCSC_SIZE variable in your keyfile to the calculated radius value.
+* Getting the correct salt concentration *entirely* depends on YOU setting FMCSC_SIZE variable in your keyfile to the calculated radius value.

 * Ion-based calculations scale with n-squared.
 What this means is the simulation time grows very rapidly as the number of ions increases, so consider using lower salt concentrations if possible